sncast/fend-project/README.md

 ## Getting Started

 This project is only available for the web.
-The Memory Game was built to show the amount of skill obtained by taking the nano-degree course.
+The arcade game was built to show the amount of skill obtained by taking the nano-degree course.

-The project is available on GitHub
+The project will be available on GitHub

 ## Game Instructions

-The game has 16 cards on the deck.
-Each card has a different icon with another pair.
-The player must match each card with their respective pair to successfully win the game.
-A modal will show after all cards are marched to show the time it took, the moves and the star rating the player received.
+The arcade game is simple to play.
+Use the arrow keys on your keyboard to move forward, backward and left and right.
+Try to avoid the enemies (bugs) and reach the finish line.
+By making 1 step to the last row you will move to the next level!
+After 3 levels you will win the game.

 ## Prerequisites

 To install this game, you must simply download the repository to your desktop.
 A coding editor is needed for a further review into the code.
+Use your favorite browser to open the game.

 ## Specifications

-**ShuffleDeck**

-There is a function which shuffles the game on each retry the player decides to take.
+**Allowed Keys**

+Listens for key presses so that it could be used accordingly with the player.handleInput()

 **Game Logic**

-The game is matched using the icons of each card.
-The player must match each card.

-**Modal**
+When the character is in the same x and y-axis as the enemy, they will collide.
+The character will move back to the starting point.

+**Results**

-After the user wins the modal will show, which provides information about that specific play.
+After the user wins a text will appear with the words "You Win!".

-**Restart Button**
+**Restart**

-The restart button will restart the entire game.
+The game will restart on its own after the game is won.

-**Star Rating**

-There is a star rating from 1 to 3 stars.

-**Timer**

-As soon as the player clicks on a card the timer will start.
+**Speed**

+The speed of the player and enemies is consistent throughout the game.

 **Move Counter**